 If you’re here, trying to find out the average wedding cost in the US, chances are the romantic side of the whole endeavor is over.
 You — or your significant other — have said “Yes,” and you’re now left with numbers and calculations in attempts to organize a wedding of your dreams and not go bankrupt in the process.

-So, here are 20 facts and stats on wedding expenses (the dress included) to help you get a clearer perspective and a rough idea of what you’d want for your big day.
+So, here are a few facts and stats on wedding expenses (the dress included) to help you get a clearer perspective and a rough idea of how to plan your budget for your big day.

 Top 10 Wedding Cost Statistics and Facts to Keep in Mind

 - There will be 2.47 million weddings in 2022 with an average cost of $24.3k.

 - The most expensive weddings in the world take place in the United Arab Emirates.